 If you have specific things you need to accomplish each day to stick to your priorities, then don't allow yourself to get off track.

 Eliminate distractions like phones, social media, and television.
 Save those things for times when you don't need to be as focused.

 When you eliminate distractions, you can stay clear on your goals and priorities and save yourself time.

 Set your priorities in life for true happiness!

-Having clearly defined priorities in life doesn’t sound all that important, but you’d be surprised just how much it can help you reduce stress and burnout and make more time in your life for the things that are really important to you.
+Having clearly defined values doesn’t sound all that important, but you’d be surprised at the difference it makes.
+It might help you reduce stress and relieve burnout, plus make more time in your life for the things that are really important to you.

-Your priorities may change as your season of life changes, so you can simply repeat this exercise to ensure you’re always living an intentional life that’s in alignment with what you want from life.
+Your priorities may change as your season of life changes, so you can simply repeat this exercise to ensure you’re always living an intentional life that’s in alignment with what you want.

 Above all, remember the importance of priorities in life, and how to decide what yours are.
 Your finances are a great place to start!